vramirez122000/josm-tuapp-editor/README.md

 ## Aerial Imagery

-This plugin installs an Imagery source called '2010 Puerto Rico USACE' for tracing
+This plugin automatically installs an Imagery source called '2010 Puerto Rico USACE' for tracing

+## Project Dependencies

+Java 8 Development Kit

+All other dependencies are automatically fetched from the Maven Central Repository:

+* PostgreSQL JDBC Driver
+* PostGIS Client JDBC Wrapper